sinanata/Unity-HDRP-Water-Buoyancy-Handler/README.md

 ## Overview

 The `CentralizedBuoyancyManager` is a Unity component designed to manage buoyancy for multiple objects in a shared environment.
-It can handle the physics-based buoyancy of objects with multiple pontoons (buoyant points) and is compatible with Unity's HDRP water system.
-This script is optimized for use in server-client multiplayer setups, utilizing Unity's Job System for efficient calculations.
+Idea is to turn it into real physics buoyancy handling tool with HDRP water, but for now, we're only setting object positions at sea level.
+It can handle multiple pontoons (buoyant points) and is compatible with Unity's HDRP water system.
+This script utilizes Unity's Job System for efficient calculations.

 ## Features